 The Palliative Care and Hospice Interest Group (PHIG) exposes students to the fields of palliative and hospice care through education and mentorship.
 We hope to facilitate understanding of end-of-life care in diverse populations and encourage the development of essential skills for all physicians and medical students involved with patients and their loved ones at this critical juncture.
 We pursue these goals through lunchtime talks, seminars, shadowing opportunities, and events aimed at exploring holistic goal-centered care from diagnosis to end-of-life through patient stories, self-reflection, community engagement, and transformative communication.

-- Student Coordinator: Karen Lam and Connor Webb
+- Student Coordinator: Nichole Legaspi and Karen Kikuta

 - Faculty Advisor: Elena Stark, MD, PhD